skyssolutions/lynxchan/src/be/Readme.md

 * `allowBlockedToReport`(Boolean): allows users that were banned or blocked to report content, including TOR users if they are not allowed to post.
 * `clusterPort`(Number): port used for cluster communication.
 * `boardMessageLength`(Number): maximum size for board messages.
 Defaults to 256.
+* `staticExpiration`(Number): amount of minutes that static files served from cache will inform as expiration when requested.
+Defaults to 60.

 `db.json`: contains database connection information.
 * `address`: address of the database.